Creates an ellmer::Chat client, enhanced with the tools from

 project in a YAML block at the top of the file.
 In this YAML block you can

-choose the default provider
+choose settings for the default ellmer chat client

-, model
+,

 or